bio-ontology-research-group/genepheno/README.md

 **STEP5.** Find an optimal threshold for selecting the gene-phenotype pairs

-We applied an ontology based semantic similarity analysis to obtain the optimal threshold for selecting the gene-phenotype extracts.
+We applied an ontology-based semantic similarity analysis to obtain the optimal threshold for selecting the gene-phenotype extracts.
 For each given gene, we rank the phenotypes associated with this gene based on NPMI value and experiment the generated set of pairs for its success in predicting the genes with known their phenotypes from MGI and HPO.

 createRankedSets.pl

 Use this script to generate ranked lists.
-These lists will cover the gene-phenotype extracts upto the provided rank threshold.
+These lists will cover the gene-phenotype extracts up to the provided rank threshold.

 Required input file is: